Vretu-Dev/Tinybrain-Sanctum/README.md

 ## Plugins Overview

 ### 💉 AdrenalinRush
-Temporarily boosts player speed after use Adrenaline
+Temporarily boosts player speed after using Adrenaline.

 ### 🔁 AutoSR
 Automatically restarts the server after a configurable amount of time with a broadcast message to all players.